dsccommunity/dsccommunity.org/content/blog/convert-a-module-for-continuous-delivery.en.md

    that the module version is just updated by the CI pipeline.
 Set the module version to `0.0.1`. *The module version is controlled by GitVersion* *and the GitVersion.yml that we get back to later.*
-1. Add an property `Prerelease` with an empty string value to the `PSData` section. *Note: This must be done so that the pipeline will be able to* *release preview builds.*
+1. Add the property `Prerelease` with an empty string value to the `PSData` section. *Note: This must be done so that the pipeline will be able to* *release preview builds.*
    ```powershell